Justin-Tan/Justin-Tan.github.io/_posts/2020-09-12-Neural-Image-Compression.md

 This post is the first in a multi-part series about learnable data compression.<!--more--> This post was developed when porting the paper ["High-Fidelity Generative Image Compression" by Mentzer et. al.](https://hific.github.io/) [[1]](#1) to PyTorch - you can find the [resulting implementation on Github here](https://github.com/Justin-Tan/high-fidelity-generative-compression).
 The repository also includes general routines for lossless data compression which interface with PyTorch for all your compression needs.

 The bulk of the neural compression literature is focused on image/video compression - we have well-developed prior models that allow us to extract the most relevant features for compression from the original input space. for image-based data.
-However, the same concept applies to other types of data in principle.
-In this first part we'll discuss methods for lossy compression and an interesting connection to variational inference.
+However, the same concept applies to other types of data, in principle.
+In this first part we'll discuss the rate-distortion objective used in transform coding and how to propagate gradients through the quantization operation for end-to-end learning.

 * Contents
 {:toc}

-## 1. Lossy Compression
+## Lossy Compression

 Machine learning methods for lossy image compression encode an image $$\*x \in \mathcal{X} \subset \mathbb{R}^D$$, represented as a matrix of pixel intensities, into a latent representation $$\*z = E_{\phi}(\*x)$$ via the _encoder_ $E_{\phi}: \mathbb{R}^D \rightarrow \mathbb{R}^C$.
 This latent representation is subsequently quantized, $$\hat{\*z} = \lfloor \*z \rceil$$, e.g. by rounding to the nearest integer.
 This reduces the amount of information required to transmit/store $$\*x$$, but introduces error into the representation.